DiffSK/configobj/docs/configobj.rst

 Minor efficiency improvement in ``unrepr`` mode.

-Added missing docstrings for some overidden dictionary methods.
+Added missing docstrings for some overridden dictionary methods.

 Added the ``reset`` method.
 This restores a ConfigObj to a freshly created state.